Update on Trader Joe’s CARNITAS (M.I.A) and the realities of business in the current economic environment

 (UPDATE: UNFORTUNATELY TRADER JOE’S DISCONTINUED THIS PRODUCT !)

 I originally gave this product a RAVE when I reviewed it.
 Now I give TJ’s a RANT for another really good product they discontinued.
-See the Comments section below at how many people wrote it who are pissed.
-Also look there about how you can find almost this exact product if you really want to find it (though it’s not going to be cheap).
-The reality I’ve observed is that Trader Joe’s has discontinued many kinds of rice and grains, like the very good Stone Ground Grits they used to carry.
+See the Comments section below at how many people wrote in who are pissed at this being discontinued.
+Also look there as well how you can find almost this exact product if you really want it – though that will cost you (argh!)
+The reality I’ve observed is that Trader Joe’s has discontinued many kinds of rice and grains, they used to carry for just one example, the very good Stone Ground Grits they used to stock.
 Also the Calrose Rice.
+That was my Asian rice staple I now have to go pay twice as much for in Asian specialty stores….

 Trader Joe’s Brown Rice Medley – “A delicious blend of long grain brown rice, black barley and daikon seeds”